CAPSTONE-2022-2023/Group_22/use_cases/modify_personal_info.md

 ## Modify Personal Info (done by Hyungi)

 ### Actor (User)
-Customer with a valid account in the system.
+User with a valid account in the system.

 ### Pre-conditions
-Customer is logged into the system.
+User is logged into the system.

 ### Main Flow
 1. The user clicks on the **Settings** button.